Add Your Heading Text Here

 A forum on Human Resources for Health Supply Chain Management

 People that Deliver (PtD) is the global technical leader in human resources (HR) for health supply chain management (SCM).
-PtD is a global partnership of organizations that focuses on the professionalization of health supply chain personnel by advocating for a systematic approach to HR for SCM.
+PtD is a global partnership of organisations that focuses on the professionalisation of health supply chain personnel by advocating for a systematic approach to HR for SCM.

 THROUGH A GLOBAL COMMUNITY, PtD AIMS TO:

-– Improve policies, organizational design, and organizational strength in key public and private sector entities with supply chain responsibility, providing funding and support for a competent and sufficient supply chain workforce
+– Improve policies, organisational design, and organisational strength in key public and private sector entities with supply chain responsibility, providing funding and support for a competent and sufficient supply chain workforce

 – Increase and improve resources (government, non-government; national and international) to support a qualified, educated health supply chain workforce

-– Improve mechanisms to support professionalization of a qualified, educated health supply chain workforce
+– Improve mechanisms to support the professionalisation of a qualified, educated health supply chain workforce

-2020 is a crucial year for addressing the human resource (HR) crisis in health supply chain management (SCM) in low-income countries.
-With 10 years remaining to achieve the Sustainable Development Goal (SDG) target of universal health coverage, a greater emphasis must be paid to the health workforce, including those who manage the health supply chain.
+In the wake of the COVID-19 pandemic the human resource (HR) crisis in health supply chain management (SCM) in low-income countries is as serious as ever.
+With eight years remaining to achieve the Sustainable Development Goal (SDG) target of universal health coverage, a greater emphasis must be paid to the health workforce, including those who manage the health supply chain.
 The SDG targets simply cannot be achieved without an adequately staffed and skilled health workforce.

 The World Health Organisation (WHO) currently estimates that the health workforce deficit stands at no less than 8 million in Asia and 6 million in Africa.
 The WHO global strategy on human resources for health workforce 2030, adopted at the World Health Assembly in May 2016, is a cross-cutting agenda to attain coverage targets across all service delivery priorities – including supply chain managers.
 The current trends of health worker production and employment will not be enough; in the African region the forecast worsens between 2013 and 2030.